Iditbnaya/Azure-CostA-Agantic-AI/deploy/README.md

 | `tags` | object | Resource tags |

 Notes:

-- Cognitive Services and Key Vault are no longer deployed by this template (simplified architecture).
 - To change the model later, update application logic or redeploy with a different `modelName`.
 - If you set `deployModel` to `false`, no model deployment step is executed; you can attach an existing model manually in AI Foundry Studio.